Continuing Education Activity

 All tetanus prophylaxis should be used in conjunction with timely cleaning and debridement of wounds.
 Patients should receive immediate surgical treatment if indicated.
 Tetanus-prone wounds may be left open to avoid anaerobic conditions.

 In pregnancy, it is a category C vaccine and is indicated to give Tdap in 27 to 36 weeks and every pregnancy regardless of the last dose.
 If unvaccinated, then a series of three will be given 4 weeks apart.

 In patients with HIV/AIDS, HTIG is indicated regardless of immunization status or wound classification.

 There is no cure for tetanus.
 Treatment is supportive as best.
-Prevention is the best strategy by following immunization guidelines with a booster every 10 years and proper identification and prophylaxis of wound and traumatic injuries.
-Vaccinations do give life long immunity if such guidelines and recommendations are followed.
+Prevention is the best strategy by following immunization guidelines with a booster every 10 years and proper identification and prophylaxis of wounds and traumatic injuries.
+Vaccinations do give lifelong immunity if such guidelines and recommendations are followed.